dludemann/test/content/new-york-city-dating-photography.md

 ---
-title: New York City Dating Photography
+name: New York City Dating Photography
 seo:
   title: New York City Dating Photography
   page_description: Online Dating Photos in New York City, New York.
 Before getting my pics taken by The Match Artist, I was getting 2-3 matches a week.
 Now I get 30+ matches every week!